IMRANDIL/QR_CODE_GENERATOR_PYTHON/README.md

 # QR Code Generator

-This is a simple Python script to generate a QR code that directs to my GitHub profile.
+This Python script generates QR codes from input data.
+It uses the `qrcode` library to create the QR code images and the `Pillow` library to handle image processing.

 ## Installation